liquidinstruments/moku-examples/docs/reference/phasemeter/get_data.md

 <headers/>
 <parameters/>

-Everytime the function is called, the data will be returned in the following format
+Every time the function is called, the data will be returned in the following format

 ```json
 {"data":{